 Seltz, Hanna, "Economic equity in the Annapurna Conservation Area:

 Effects of government and community-based organizations" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1959.
+1959.